Starbound

-Starbound is an action-adventure video game developed and published by Chucklefish.
-Starbound takes place in a two-dimensional, procedurally generated universe which the player is able to explore in order to obtain new weapons, armor, and items, and to visit towns and villages inhabited by various intelligent lifeforms.
+Starbound is a 2016 action-adventure game by Chucklefish.
+It takes place in a two-dimensional, procedurally generated universe which the player is able to explore in order to obtain new weapons, armor, and items, and to visit towns and villages inhabited by various intelligent lifeforms.
 Starbound was released out of early access in July 2016 for Windows, OS X, and Linux, and for Windows via Xbox Game Pass in December 2020.
+It was later released for Xbox One and Xbox Series X/S in October 2024.

 Synopsis

 Starbound begins with the player inside a spacecraft after the destruction of Earth, home of an intergalactic peacekeeping organization known as the Terrene Protectorate, while just having graduated from its ranks.
 With nothing to guide it, the shuttle shoots into space without direction, becoming lost in a sea of stars.
 The space shuttle orbits a habitable planet and an adventure begins that takes the player hurtling across the universe.
 Starbound contains both quests and story driven missions, buried inside its vast sandbox universe.
 The space shuttle acts as the player's vehicle while exploring the galaxy, containing a teleport pad the player can use to teleport down to the planets the shuttle is visiting, a ship locker for storing items, a fuel panel for refueling the ship and a cockpit for piloting the ship.
 The interior of the ship is also fully customizable, with items and blocks able to be freely placed within the ship.